roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  She slept all day.
 She didn't even here the maids enter and leave.
 She heard nothing, dead to the world for almost 12 hours.
 Finally, she woke to a pounding on the door.
 Had one of the guys missed their flight?
 She hoped not.
 Barefoot, she stumbled to the door, her white sling still molded to her nearly nude body.
 She peeped through the hole in the door and saw Gerald's smiling face.
 She opened the door, smiling, happy to see him.
 Mr. Rudin was behind him as well.

  "Hey!" she said, her voice hoarse after just waking up and going all day with no liquids.
 She realized that probably the last thing she drank or ate would have been the multiple loads of cum Victor had dumped down her throat.
 She hadn't eaten or drank anything else in the last 24 hours.
 Suddenly, she realized she was very hungry and thirsty.
 She opened the door wide and let her guests enter.
 "Come on in, guys!"
-Report_Story #7